csci-1301/csci-1301.github.io/docs/uca_guide.md

 !["Navigating repositories"](img/uca_guide1.jpg)

-GitHub is separated into many "repositories".
-The **csci-1301.github.io** contains most of the resources that will be used (so it will be where you will navigate to the most), while the **feedback-fall-2021** and similarly named repositories contains feedback submitted by students/users.
+GitHub is separated into many "repositories":

+- The **csci-1301.github.io** contains most of the resources that will be used (so it will be where you will navigate to the most),
+- The **uca-resources-<semester>-YYYY** is a _private_ repository where material useful to UCAs but not accessible to students (such as project solution, listings, etc.) will be shared,
+- The **feedback-<semester>-YYYY** and similarly named repositories contains feedback submitted by students/users.

 !["Navigating folders"](img/uca_guide2.jpg)